BryanHafidz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.